GleammerRay/WineSteam/README.md

 You will be asked a few questions at the start of the setup via your terminal.

 During setup a Wine configuration menu may appear.
 It is recommended that you enable `Graphics` -> `Emulate a virtual desktop` for better image quality in games and to always have an equivalent of windowed fullscreen mode regardless of game settings (recommended setting for NEOTOKYO°).
-If you're unsure of what to change, just set Windows version to `Windows 10` and click `OK`.
+If you're unsure of what to change, just click `OK`.

 If you're unable to log into Steam via QR code, try restarting and using manual log in instead.
 Sometimes it may take several tries to log in.